-If there is only one goal every parents has for our kids during the summer, it’s for them to take advantage of the good weather by getting outdoors and off their electric screens.
-Summer camp, thankfully, make is very easy to achieve – allowing campers to reap the health benefits of being outdoors.
+If there is one goal every parent has for their kids during the summer, it’s for them to take advantage of the good weather by getting outdoors and off their screens.
+Summer camp, thankfully, makes this easy to achieve, so campers can reap the real health benefits of being outdoors.

-Considering the weekly hikes our campers take, the daily activities on our outdoor adventure course— not to mention the overnight and multi-day camping trips being surrounded by the White Mountains of New Hampshire for weeks —our campers are essentially forest bathing every waking hour while at camp!
+Considering the weekly hikes we take, our daily activities on our outdoor adventure course— not to mention our overnight and multi-day camping trips and simply being surrounded by the White Mountains of New Hampshire for weeks on end—our campers are essentially forest bathing every waking hour at camp!

 Being Outdoors Offers Special Health Benefits For Kids

-Time outside can actually decrease their risk of near-sightedness or myopia, while nature walks can help young kids learn how to focus better.
+Time outside can actually decrease a child’s risk of near-sightedness or myopia, while nature walks can help young kids learn how to focus better.
 In a study of children with ADHD, those who took a 20-minute walk in a city park—as opposed to more urban settings—were better able to concentrate afterward.

-Have you ever hit a new idea after a walk outside?
-You should know know that being surrounded by greenery is often more conducive to problem-solving than sitting behind a computer.
-The research backs this up too–after four days of intensive nature, a group in one study boosted their creative problem-solving abilities by 50%.
-The researchers concluded that it was the emotionally positive, low-arousing stimuli of nature that helped counteract the constant switching between tasks and the attention-grabbing nature of technology.
+Have you ever come up with a new idea after a walk outside?
+You may have nature to thank.
+Research shows that being surrounded by the natural world is more conducive to problem-solving than sitting indoors.
+After spending four days immersed in nature, a group in one study boosted their creative problem-solving abilities by 50%.
+The researchers concluded that it was the emotionally positive, low-arousing stimuli of the outdoors that helped counteract the constant switching between tasks and the attention-grabbing nature of technology.

 Being outdoors can even help you exercise more strenuously than if you went to an indoor gym!
-One study of Austrians hiking through the “Sound of Music” country found that not only did their moods improve, but “almost all the participants reported that the outdoor effort had felt less strenuous to them than their time on the treadmill”—even though their Alpine mountain hike was a much tougher workout.
+In one study of Austrians hiking through the Alps, “almost all the participants reported that the outdoor effort had felt less strenuous to them than their time on the treadmill”—even though their Alpine mountain hike was a much tougher workout.

-Kids ages 8 and under spend, on average, two hours and 19 minutes a day on screens.
+Kids ages 8 and under spend roughly two hours and 19 minutes a day on screens.
 For 8 to 12 years olds and tweens, double those hours!
 (Yikes!)
-All that time comes at a cost to outdoor play, which has dropped dramatically compared to our own childhoods (this British survey found kids today spend 50% less time outdoors than their parents did as kids).
+All that time comes at a cost to outdoor play, which has dropped dramatically compared to our own childhoods (this British survey found that kids today spend 50% less time outdoors than their parents did).

 While these may seem like scary statistics, we have the solution!
-A sleepaway camp that offers outdoor adventuring and exploring give kids the kind of immersive, outdoor experience that they desperately need.
+A sleepaway camp that offers outdoor adventures and wilderness hikes gives kids the time in nature that they desperately need.